glab254-EE/TD-Space-Shooter-Template/Assets/README.txt

 player and enemy spaceship system, with shooting, death, and asteroids!

+** THE PACKAGE USES NEW INPUT SYSTEM, TO ACTIVATE IT FOLLOW THE FOLLOWING: ** Get into window->package manager, then find Input System and install it into your project.
+After that, you have to activate it in Edit -> Project Settings -> Player -> Other Settings -> Active Input Handler to New Input System.

+To make camera in DEMOSCENE to work, you will have to install Cinemachine in package manager.

 now, howtos:
 HOWTO CREATE ENEMIES:
 To create new enemies, you HAVE TO attach both EnemyHandler, and Enemy Health scripts to it,